 “That’s right.”
-What the Eesian scribes do – they sit with it – pick up the piece or touch it, close their eyes, and see what’s inside.
+What the Eesian Scribes do – they sit with it – pick up the piece or touch it, close their eyes, and see what’s inside.
 Streaming as if a visual dream, thanks to an extra nervous system implemented within.
 “Which is pretty cool, but…” Eysin frowns now, “it’s slow and kinda boring after the first few times.
 I found it a little too manual.
-So – I actually figured out how to get the blocks done way faster – but Leon told me to scrap it… Which as turned me of completely off… I mean… If I can’t bring something new to the table, what’s the point…”
+So – I figured out how to get the blocks done way faster – but Leon told me to scrap it… Which has turned me completely off…”

-Eysin was actually quite disappointed – ever since she had joined, she had gotten ideas for experiments she wanted to try – see if she can capture a drone from the quarantine swarms by sending it some orders, hasten the block creation or copies, study more of the pinks and the blues – but soon she realized that no matter what she proposed, Leon blocked her.
+Eysin was quite disappointed – ever since she had joined, she had gotten ideas for experiments she wanted to try – see if she can capture a drone from the quarantine swarms by sending it some orders, hasten the block creation or copies, study more of the pinks and the blues – but soon she realized that no matter what she proposed, Leon blocked her.
 Eysin did entertain the chance that he may have had a little more generous reasons for doing so – but her primary suspicion was that he was a supremacist shithead and simply thought Eysin couldn’t possibly have the brain capacity to take on any serious projects.

 “Thought to try any other guild?”

 Eysin snorts a laugh, trying to imagine herself a gladiator, a Zerker.
 “Even with the spaghetti that my arms are?”

 “You’ll train, you’ll get over it.”